Landlord Tips & Tricks

 Conducting Thorough Tenant Screenings

-Conducting thorough tenant background checks is a crucial strategy to reduce risks associated with problematic tenants, thereby contributing to eviction prevention and protecting rental income.
-This process involves asking appropriate, legally permissible questions and evaluating potential tenants based on reliable background information.
-Some key factors to consider include:
+Conducting thorough tenant background checks can be a crucial strategy to reduce risks associated with problematic tenants, and can contribute to eviction prevention and protecting rental income.
+This process often involves asking appropriate, legally permissible questions and evaluating potential tenants based on reliable background information.
+Some key factors to consider may include:

 1. Credit history